-You may now be wondering how exactly an end effector can be operated.
-The answer is that it truly depends on what the end user wants: they can be operated manually, mechanically or even powered to meet your current application needs.
+You may now be wondering how exactly an end effector can be open-ended the answer is that it truly depends on what the end-user wants: they can be operated manually, mechanically or even powered to meet your current application needs.

 What if you have a very specific need or are not sure about what you should buy for a particular application?

 If you are in this circumstance then it is best to contact a material handling specialist.
 A material handling specialist will create a detailed analysis of your needs, they will take into consideration every aspect of your application from the environment, desired operation, clearance levels, product materials, surfaces, clamp locations, want movements the machine would need to complete and the cycle times.
 That is a lot of things to take into consideration for a machine, but if you want it done right and effectively you need to ensure all of these things will be taken into consideration before you buy your end-of-arm tooling device or else it may end up not working the way you want it to.